abdelfattah-lab/Kratos-explorer/README.md

     - `vtr` contains `VtrExperiment`, which will run the experiment on VTR.
     - `quartus` contains `QuartusExperiment` (TO-DO)

+### `runs`

+This folder contains run sequences and benchmarks to use:
+- Under `benchmarks`:
+    - `kratos`: full-sized Kratos benchmarks.
+    - `kratos_mini`: scaled-down Kratos benchmarks, for verification of flow correctness.
+- `vtr_denoise_v1` is the following run sequence:
+    1. Runs all provided designs on v0 and v1 architecture on provided seeds.
+    2. Averages results across all seeds for each architecture.
+    3. Normalize v0 results as 1.0, and v1 results relative to v0.
+(Baseline normalization)
+    4. Plots normalized results, and saves both baseline and normalized results to the default results folder, under the latest timestamp.

 ## Usage

 ### Creating runs